nlsfi/gs-ogcfeat-datastore/README.md

 gs-ogcfeat-datastore
 =================

-gs-ogcfeat-datastore is a Geoserver extension that can be used to publish collections from from a OGCFeat service
+gs-ogcfeat-datastore is a Geoserver extension that can be used to publish collections from an OGCFeat service

 Status
 - Initial version - Work-in-Progress